codepath/android_guides/Developing-Custom-Themes.md

 For the spinner, [download the nine-patch file](http://i.imgur.com/C5goXvG.png/spinner_default_holo_light.9.png) for the corner triangle.
 You can also find this in your SDK folder at: `/path/to/android/sdk/platforms/<sdk-version>/data/res/drawable/spinner_default_holo_light.9.png`.
 Copy this stretchy nine-patch graphic to your `drawable` folder.

 Let's define the style for our spinner.
-First the background in `res/drawable/spinner_wh_background.xml` creating a layer-list:
+First the background in `res/drawable/spinner_wh_background.xml` creating a selector:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>